 The Trip to Australia

-Myles has been looking forward to this particular part of the USA Basketball schedule because he has always wanted to go to Australia.
+Myles has been looking forward to this particular part of Team USA’s schedule because he has always wanted to go to Australia.
 This part of the journey marks the first international segment of the trip.

 Following a 17-hour flight that departed from Los Angles, the team arrived in Australia.
 Myles could potentially be on the Eastern Hemisphere of the world until mid-September if the team manages to make it to the FIBA World Cup Final.